ksenksenon/Cryptographic_protocols_and_standards/README.md

-Laboratory work on the discipline "Cryptographic Protocols and Standards"
+Laboratory works on the discipline "Cryptographic Protocols and Standards"